Do I need to be a U.S. citizen/permanent resident to apply?

 Is there a minimum GPA required?

 There is no minimum GPA required by the ACS Bridge Program to apply.
-However, individual Bridge Sites might have their own university or chemical science program GPA requirements.
+However, individual Bridge Departments might have their own university or chemical science program GPA requirements.
 In the Bridge Site model program in physics, it was found that for promising students, site leaders will work to waive their institution's GPA requirement so you should not consider this a firm rule.

 Is there a fee to apply?